mlswg/mls-architecture/draft-ietf-mls-architecture.md

-As an example, there could be an "ordering server" Delivery Service that broadcasts all messages received to all users and ensures that all clients see handshake messages in the same order.
+As an example, there could be an "ordering server" Delivery Service that broadcasts all messages received to all users and ensures that all clients see messages in the same order.
+This would allow clients to only apply the first valid Commit for an epoch and ignore subsequent ones.
 Clients that send a Commit would then wait to apply it until it's broadcast back to them by the Delivery Service, assuming they don't receive another Commit first.

-The Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage for providing an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
-Alternatively, the Delivery Service could simply apply an order to all messages and rely on clients to ignore redundant Commits.
+Alternatively, the Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
+There is some risk associated with filtering, which is discussed further in {{invalid-commits}}.

-There is some risk associated with filtering.
-Situations can arise where a malicious or buggy client sends a Commit that is not accepted by some members of the group, and the DS is not able to detect this and reject the Commit.
-For example, a buggy client might send a encrypted Commit with an invalid set of proposals.
-Or a malicious client might send a malformed Commit of the form described in {{Section 16.12 of RFC9420}}.

-In such situations, the DS might update its internal state under the assumption that the Commit has succeeded and thus end up in a state inconsistent with the members of the group.
-For example, the DS might think that the current epoch is now `n+1` and reject any commits from other epochs, while the members think the epoch is `n`, and as a result, the group is stuck -- no member can send a Commit that the DS will accept.

-Given these risks, it is effectively impossible for a strongly consistent DS to know with absolute certainty when it is safe to update its internal state.
-It is up to the designers and operators of a DS to ensure that sufficient mechanisms are in place to address these risks.

 ### Eventually Consistent